Wojtasoo/SCA/README.md

 ## Running with Docker

 A `docker-compose.yml` and `docker-compose.test.yml` files are configured for running the application and test enviorment along with PostgreSQL
+1. Clone the repository onto your machine
+2. Open terminal at your cloned location
 ### To run using Docker Compose, execute:
 ```bash
 docker-compose build